 - Create, stimulate, improve multidisciplinary learning opportunities for those responsible for management and use of antimicrobial agents

-- Improve understanding and attitudes amongst health professionals and/or public toward antibiotic usage
+- Improve understanding and attitudes among health professionals and/or public toward antibiotic usage

-Applications must be submitted as a single document, with pages set in the following order:
+Applications must be submitted with pages set in the precise order below*.

 - The completed application form

-- Additional information as detailed in the application form (in order as follows)
+- Additional information as detailed in the application form must be provided in the precise order below*: